This guide has been updated for the Shadowlands.

 3. Team Composition

 Team composition is another important concept when it comes to arena.
 In short, your team composition will determine how your team will play, in terms of pressure, prevention and positioning.
 Note: team composition is much more important in 3’s.
 In 2’s, most any combination of either double dps or dps/healer can be used.
-Tank specs are a bit of an exception, as only prot warrior and prot paladin regularly see play, typically played with a dps that has either high cc or high self-sustain.
+Tank specs are a bit of an exception, as only prot warrior and prot paladin have historically seen regular play, typically played with a dps that has either high cc or high self-sustain.
+Guardian Druid and Blood DK have popped up a few times during 8.2 and 8.3, likely due to the Essences/Corruption during those patches.

 3’s teams are generally divided into several different categories based on that team’s win condition: